merely-useful/py-rse/index.md

-As Section \@ref(bash-tools-loops) explained, the shell is a program, and like any other program it has variables.
+As Section \@ref(bash-tools-loops) explained, the shell is a program, and it has variables like any other program.
 Some of those variables control the shell's operations;
 by changing their values
 we can change how the shell and other programs behave.